 Subd.
 9. Enrollment priority.
 A postsecondary institution shall give priority to its postsecondary students when enrolling 11th and 12th grade pupils in its courses.
-A postsecondary institution may provide information about its programs to a secondary school or to a pupil or parent, but it may not advertise or otherwise recruit or solicit the participation of secondary pupils to enroll in its programs on financial grounds.
+A postsecondary institution may provide information about its programs to a secondary the participation of secondary pupils to enroll in its programs on financial grounds.